tables-for-chew/menu/server/READ.md

 **Remove a Menu**
 ----
-  Deletes one of three menus by restaurant id and type of menu
+  Deletes the menu for a the given restaurant id

 * **URL**